apathetic/flexicarousel-3/README.md

 # Flexicarousel

 A carousel that'll dynamically adapt its width: it will grow or shrink alongside a site that’s resizing via css media queries.
-Uses CSS3 transforms for its transitions, and is also responsive using CSS
+Uses CSS3 transforms for its transitions, and is also responsive using CSS.

 ##Introduction